 Seth McKinney, green business outreach

 Andrea along with her husband, owned and operated Bluebottle Art Gallery and Store in Seattle from 2002 – 2010.
 Bluebottle built a reputation for being at the forefront of the DIY indie art, craft and design movement.
 In 2008 Andrea helped launch a small business conference for creative entrepreneurs called School House Craft.
 Each Fall leaders of the makers community come together for two days to learn new skills and find camaraderie for their small business ventures.
 She's excited to join Seattle Good Business Network as she is a firm believer that the vitality of our community is bound to those who find the passion to pursue independent business ownership.
-Contact Andrea at email@example.com.
+Contact Andrea for Dine Around Seattle at dinearound (at) seattlenetwork.org or at andrea (at) seattlenetwork.org for Seattle Made.

 Jessica Lind-Diamond, CommCap series producer